bwbensonjr/ma-wards-precincts/README.md

-# ma-wards-precincts
+# Massachusetts 2021 Wards/Precincts/Sub-Precincts

-A GIS description of 2021 versions of Massachusetts elections wards, precincts, and sub-precincts, a mapping of U.S. House, Governor's Council, State Senate, and State Representative districts to those precincts, and results from the November 8, 2022 general election at the same precinct level.
+A GIS description of 2021 versions of Massachusetts elections wards, precincts, and sub-precincts generated from the MassGIS Ward/Precincts geometries, modified to include sub-precincts from the Secretary of the Commonwealth created during redistricting of Congressional and State Legislative redistricting.

+This repository also includes a mapping of U.S. House, Governor's Council, State Senate, and State Representative districts to the calculated precincts, and results from the November 8, 2022 general election at the same precinct level.

 ## Precinct Geometry

 - GeoJSON - `ma_wards_precincts_w_subs.geojson`
 - Shapefile - `ma_wards_pcts/ma_wards_precincts_w_subs.shp`

+The GIS attributes include:

+- `city_town`
+- `Ward`
+- `Pct`
+- `State_Rep` - State Representative District
+- `State_Senate` - State Senate District
+- `US_House` - U.S. House District
+- `Gov_Council` - Governor's Council District

 ## Source Data